biometry/ArcGis/Tutorial/Creating Fishnets.md

+#Creating Fishnets out of Points
-# Creating the Area Fishnet
+## Creating the Area Fishnet

 The first step will be to create a Fishnet given a specific area.